SujaiHiremath/Expense-Tracking/README.md

-# Expense Tracker
+# Expense-Tracking

-Foobar is a Python library for dealing with word pluralization.
+Expense-Tracking is a python library that helps to manage bank statement expenses.

 ## Installation